 Kiki’s.
 Lower East Side.
 Kiki’s has no website and is a little hard to find, but if you’re looking for good Greek food at decent prices and a place with a fun vibe, look no further!
 While the space is big, this spot gets packed and you should expect a wait, but there are plenty of spots to grab a drink nearby.
 I love their traditional items here – the grilled octopus, Greek salad, saganaki, calamari, pita, etc.

 L’artusi.
 West Village.
 Another classic Italian spot on this list.
 The atmosphere at L’artusi is elegant and sophisticated, yet casual and comfortable at the same time.
 Pastas are decently priced for what you get, and they too have an extensive wine list.
 Slightly more upscale, but not super fancy – this is a great place to take a date or your parents!

 Leuca.
 Williamsburg.
 Housed in the beautiful William Vale Hotel (be sure to check out their rooftop – see below!), this is a relatively new restaurant from the people behind Locanda Verde.
-I was VERY impressed by the pasta here – it was perfectly cooked and full of flavor; I will definitely be returning to try more of the menu.
-The atmosphere is warm and inviting, despite the restaurant being of an impressive size.
-They also have a gorgeous room in the back (think white marble farm table and hand-painted sky blue walls inspired by the Mediterranean coast) perfect for private events if anyone is looking – I’m just trying to think of a good excuse to host something there!!
+I was VERY impressed by the pasta and pizza here – everything was perfectly cooked and full of flavor!
+The atmosphere is warm and inviting, despite the restaurant being of an impressive size (which also makes it easier to get a reso).
+They also have a gorgeous room in the back (think white marble farm table and hand-painted sky blue walls inspired by the Mediterranean coast) perfect for private events if anyone is looking!

 Nix.
 Union Square.
 This vegan and vegetarian restaurant is modern, stylish, and totally appropriate to bring your meat-eating friends to.
 Like Avant Garden above, these beautifully-plated dishes are flavorful, unique, and satisfying.
 A very creative and cool spot!